 Brighton Travel Guide

 Brighton's modern atmosphere is strongly contrasted by some of its older Regency and Victorian architecture.
-The charming village lanes are home to numerous cafés, antique shops and jewellery stores, while not far away, the Palace Pier stretches out over the lapping waves of the sea, the lights and music from its funfair and amusement arcades luring vast, raucous crowds.
+The charming village lanes are home to numerous cafes, antique shops, and jewellery stores, while not far away the Palace Pier stretches out over the lapping waves of the sea.
+The lights and music from its funfair and amusement arcades lure vast and raucous crowds.

-During the summer, the pebbled Brighton Beach (surprisingly comfortable!) and its waterfront bars and clubs become a vibrant 'anything goes' zone, with locals and vacationers alike throwing all caution to the wind and revelling in the laidback, summery atmosphere.
+During the summer, the pebbled Brighton Beach and its waterfront bars and clubs become fun and vibrant, with locals and vacationers alike throwing all caution to the wind and revelling in the laidback, summery atmosphere.
 This festive nature extends to big events such as the Brighton Festival and the Pride Summer Festival Week.

 Become our Brighton Travel Expert

 We are looking for contributors for our Brighton travel guide.
 If you are a local, a regular traveller to Brighton or a travel professional with time to contribute and answer occasional forum questions, please contact us.